APBaluchon/dofus_api/readme.md

 Once you're done using the app, you can run `docker compose down` to stop the docker container running the Mongo database.

+> If you wish to run the app without docker, switch to the branch `without-docker` with `git checkout without-docker` and follow the instructions on the `readme.md`.

 # Roadmap

 - [x] Ressources